sochetanie/VemnoX/README.md

 # VemnoX
 Payment application.
-Where you can Pay to your friends and family using an bank account or debit card.
+Where you can Pay to your friends and family using an bank account or debit/credit card.

       Java 8, Spring MVC, Maven, Tomcat, JSP, jUnit, Oracle dba, SQL, Bootstrap